-FAMILY LAW REVIEW 2014: What A Year It Has Been!
+The FAMILY LAW REVIEW 2014: What A Year It Has Been!
 One of our biggest trials has been completed and judgment was handed down.
-This involved a multinational company based in New Zealand with premises in Queensland, Victoria and a manufacturing company owned in China.
-A matrimonial property dispute in which we acted for the husband. […]
+This involved a multinational company based in New Zealand with premises in Queensland, Victoria, and a manufacturing company owned in China.
+A matrimonial property dispute in which we acted for the […]

 One of our biggest trials has been completed and judgment was handed down.
-This involved a multinational company based in New Zealand with premises in Queensland, Victoria and a manufacturing company owned in China.
+This involved a multinational company based in New Zealand with premises in Queensland, Victoria, and a manufacturing company owned in China.
 A matrimonial property dispute in which we acted for the husband.
-There were adult children, although financially independent of their parents, they did receive large financial benefits from the company and trusts.
-As with most cases in the Family Court neither party was completely satisfied with the outcome.
-At the beginning of this year we gave consideration to appealing certain aspects of the judgment which dealt with loans obtained by our client in China which were based on good faith and without documentation.
-However the judgment fell within the 10% range that we advised our client at the outset of the proceedings and it was decided that in these circumstances an appeal would not be lodged.
+There were adult children, although financially independent of their parents, who did receive large financial benefits from the company and trusts.
+As with most cases in the Family Court, neither party was completely satisfied with the outcome.
+At the beginning of this year, we gave consideration to appealing certain aspects of the judgment which dealt with loans obtained by our client in China which were based on good faith and without documentation.
+However, the judgment fell within the 10% range that we advised our client at the outset of the proceedings and it was decided that in these circumstances an appeal would not be lodged.

 Our collaborative group maintained its regular meetings throughout the year.
 The group comprises a number of family lawyers who have been trained in collaborative practice.
 I enjoyed meeting with my fellow family lawyers in the breakfast meetings we held throughout the year.

 As well Queensland Collaborative Law held its regular monthly practice group meetings which provided a regular exchange of information and talks essential to update the necessary skills in this area of family law review and practice.